Master of Studies in Law (MSL) Program

 —Rebecca Ramirez, Adjunct Professor

-—Jennifer McIntyre, Assistant Dean for Online and Graduate Programs
+—Jennifer McIntyre, Assistant Dean for Online and Graduate Programs and Students

 The Master of Studies in Law (MSL) degree is a graduate program for non-lawyers and does not qualify graduates to sit for the bar examination or to practice law.